School of Community Health and Midwifery

 Robin has been in his role as Senior Lecturer at UCLan for 7 years and is a guest lecturer on the Doctorate of Clinical Psychology at the University of Manchester.

-Since 2010, he has undertaken a PhD in Clinical Psychology at the University of Manchester, whereby he is investigating the role of metacognition in health anxiety and developing a new treatment approach.
-Robin is being supervised by Professor Adrian Wells a world expert and authority in cognitive and metacognitive therapies.
+Robin completed a PhD in Clinical Psychology at the University of Manchester, where he was investigating the role of metacognition in health anxiety and developing a new treatment approach.
+Robin has worked extensively with Professor Adrian Wells a world expert and authority in cognitive and metacognitive therapies.
 As well Robin has collaborated on a number of projects with other European research teams.

 Through extensive research and current clinical practice Robin is able to offer teaching which is both intellectually stimulating and passionate in its delivery.